Python Notes and Examples

 To see more details of what your h/w and system clocks are set to:

 The upshot of all this is: store your times in epoch time.
-You can always convert them later to a local time for displaying them.
+You can always convert them later on to a local time for displaying them.

 Python Dates and Times